Scotland's Finn Russell set for 50th cap as he is named on bench for Georgia clash

 Glasgow Warriors hooker Fraser Brown will captain his country for the first time, winning his 51st cap, while Edinburgh winger Duhan van der Merwe starts and will make his debut for Scotland, as will Glasgow Warriors prop Oli Kebble, who is among the replacements

-Finn Russell is set to make his first Scotland appearance since the World Cup when Gregor Townsend's team take on Georgia at Murrayfield on Friday night.
+Finn Russell is set to make his first Scotland appearance since the World Cup when Gregor Townsend's team take on Georgia at Murrayfield on Friday (kick-off 7.30pm).

 The Racing 92 player did not feature at all during this year's Guinness Six Nations before it was put on hold by the coronavirus crisis, after breaching team discipline with a late-night drinking session ahead of their opener with Ireland.